crukci-bioinformatics/mga2/README.md

 The work directories contain intermediate files produced when running MGA.
-The final outputs are written either to the launch directory or the directory specified using `--output-dir` or the `outputDir` parameter.
+The final outputs are written either to the launch directory or the directory specified using `--outputDir` or the `outputDir` parameter.
 The `work` directory can be deleted on successful completion of the MGA pipeline unless other Nextflow pipelines are also being run from the launch directory.

 ---